cwensley/Portable.Xaml/README.md

 The goal of this library is not necessarily to replicate the functionality of System.Xaml going forward, so breaking changes may occur, but only when necessary to keep migrating to Portable.Xaml straightforward.

-The main difference between this and System.Xaml is that it comes with its own (minimal) `TypeConverter` implementation as the PCL profiles do not support them.
+The main difference between this and System.Xaml is that it comes with its own (minimal) `TypeConverter` implementation for the PCL profiles as they do not support them.
 To hook into the existing `System.ComponentModel.TypeConverter` on platforms that support it, a shim can be added [to be documented].

 Some of the enhanced functionality of Portable.Xaml include (but not limited to):